PoisotLab/ms_network_prediction/manuscript.md

 and methodological pathway towards better prediction of ecological networks (@fig:conceptual).

+![A conceptual roadmap highlighting key areas for the prediction of ecological networks.
+Starting with the input of data from multiple sources, followed by a modelling framework for ecological networks and the landscape, which are then ultimately combined to allow for the prediction of spatially explicit networks.](figures/conceptual_v2.png){#fig:conceptual}

 ## Challenges: the many constraints on prediction

 ### Ecological network data are scarce and hard to obtain